+- Group scoping Key audit

-- Overall group materiality: € 15 million (€ 14 million) which represents approximately 0.5% of Group's revenues
+- Overall group materiality: \in 15 million (\in 14 million) which represents approximately 0.5% of Group's revenues

 - Audit scope: We have audited parent company and three the most significant subsidiaries.
 In addition, we have performed group level procedures over specific consolidated accounts and analytical procedures to assess unusual movements across all entities.

 - First-time implementation of IFRS 16

 - Deferred revenue on ticket sales

 - Aircraft maintenance provision

 - Defined employee benefit plans